 How alcoholism impacts health

 Alcoholism can have a devastating impact on the mental and physical health of a person.
+Alcoholism or alcohol use disorder (AUD) is “a medical condition characterized by an impaired ability to stop or control alcohol use despite adverse social, occupational, or health consequences,” as defined by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 Unless treated and on a path of recovery, an alcoholic is likely to be committed to rehab or shorten their life by an average of nearly 29 years.
 Some of the more serious health risks associated with alcoholism include:

 - Liver disease – The liver is the organ in the body that typically “sustains the greatest degree of tissue injury” from alcohol because of its crucial role in metabolizing ethanol.
 From initial problems such as alcoholic hepatitis, continued excessive alcohol use often leads to irreversible liver scarring and death.